EPCCed/2021-03-29-archer2-dev-course/README.md

-# ARCHER2 for package users
+# Introduction to ARCHER2 for software developers

 This is not an official Carpentries lesson, but the Carpentries lesson template is excellent, so we are using it.